 These projects I’d like to make progress on in the following way:

-- Skill Builder 2013 quilt – Make the Sound Wave block
+- Skill Builder 2013 quilt – Make the Magnum block

 I wanted to finish the following projects and here’s how things went down: